mit-advanced-algorithms/mit-advanced-algorithms.github.io/index.md

 ## Announcements

 * If you intend to take this course please fill out [this survey](https://forms.gle/kHhiGbPnushjgtGD6).
 Note that this form does NOT replace official registration via MIT Registrar's office, it's for our own internal bookkeeping.
-* We will be using NB, a tool that permits students to discuss and ask questions about lecture videos, notes, and problems sets.
-For feature reasons we will be using one version of the tool to view and discuss videos and another to view and discuss notes and problems sets.
-You should sign up for NBv1 at [this link](http://nb.mit.edu/subscribe?key=NHkINbBuyc6gmLS06GO1OTnG47s9otSUnIFmM3eytwkvVQxj64).
-You will get a separate invite for NBv2.
+* We will be using [NB2](https://nb2.csail.mit.edu), a tool that permits students to discuss and ask questions about lecture videos, notes, and problems sets.
+You will receive an email to sign up once you fill out the survey above.
 * We've added this class to [psetpartners](https://psetpartners.mit.edu), which you can use to find collaborators and comply with the collaboration policy which limits the number of psets you can work on with any individual collaborator.